jeffprestes/ethclient/README.md

 # ethclient
-An attempt to create an Ethereum Client 100% in Go
+An Ethereum Client 100% in Go